-Several geocaches were hidden along the way, but most of the micros had a 4 star difficulty ranking assigned to them, and I didn’t have that much time to search given it took an hour to reach the pools and Petey was waiting for me in VANilla, so I only grabbed one near the base of the hill before I started my ascent.
-As I was making the climb, I passed by Margot, one of the ladies, whose name I didn’t get, from the Eagle Point group I met yesterday!
-What a small world.
+Several geocaches were hidden along the way, but most of the micros had a 4 star difficulty ranking assigned to them, and I didn’t have that much time to search given it took an hour to reach the pools, and Petey was waiting for me in VANilla.
+As a result, I only grabbed one near the base of the hill before I started my ascent.
+As I was making the climb, I passed by Margot, one of the ladies whose name I didn’t get from the Eagle Point group I met yesterday.
+What a small world!
 She hiked up with a group that included a botanist.
 That certainly would have helped in identifying all the flowers!

 We also stopped for a burger and fries at Jasper’s before continuing through Ashland, a lovely mountain town on our way to Yreka where we were afforded magnificent views of Mount Shasta which stands over 14,000 feet.
 We stayed the night at the local Wal-Mart and prepared for our next scenic drive, Mount Shasta-Cascade Loop.
 ETB